 - Freight Recent projections indicate that the trade values of all outbound, inbound or internal types of freight movement are projected to be more than double than the current levels.
-Said growth will continue to add capacity burdens on the network. - Transit Key issues facing the transit system in the upcoming years include: more customers, more service needs, and less funding. - More customers Population projections show a growing transit dependent population, especially in growth areas in south Laredo. - More service needs The Comprehensive Operational Analysis (COA) of El Metro final report from December 2021, provided a great opportunity to understand the challenges facing El Metro today and developed recommendations to improve the system's service, efficiency, and effectiveness and prepare Laredo for a bright future.
+Said growth will continue to add capacity burdens on the network.
+The Port of Laredo is the number 1 port in the nation among more than 450 airports, seaports and border crossing with over \$320 billion in total trade with the world in 2023 according to the U.S. Census Bureau. - Transit Key issues facing the transit system in the upcoming years include: fleet replacement, more bus routes, more frequency and less ridership due to the pandemic. - More customers Population projections show a growing transit dependent population, especially in growth areas in south Laredo.

+More service needs - The Comprehensive Operational Analysis (COA) of El Metro final report from December 2021, provided a great opportunity to understand the challenges facing El Metro today and developed recommendations to improve the system's service, efficiency, and effectiveness and prepare Laredo for a bright future.